 The latest EIA report

-On August 24, 2016, the EIA (U.S. Energy Information Administration) published its latest report on capacity factors for power plants based on data for June 2016.
-The capacity factors for both coal and natural gas plants rose month-over-month due to higher electricity demand for cooling.
+On August 26, the EIA (US Energy Information Administration) published its latest report on capacity factors for power plants, based on data for June 2015.
+Capacity factors for both coal and natural gas plants rose month-over-month due to higher electricity demand for cooling.

 Impact on coal

-Capacity factors for coal-fired plants fell year-over-year.
-However, capacity factors increased on a month-over-month basis.
-In contrast, capacity factors for natural gas–fired power plants rose during both periods.
+Capacity factors for coal-fired plants fell YoY.
+By contrast, capacity factors for natural gas-fired power plants rose substantially during the same period.

-This development indicates a continued shift from coal to natural gas as the preferred fuel for electricity generation.
-This kind of shift is negative for thermal coal (KOL) producers such as Peabody Energy (BTUUQ), Cloud Peak Energy (CLD), Alliance Resource Partners (ARLP), and Arch Coal (ACIIQ).
+This development indicates a shift from coal to natural gas as a fuel for electricity generation, and this kind of shift is negative for thermal coal producers like Peabody Energy Corporation (BTU), Cloud Peak Energy (CLD), Alliance Resource Partners (ARLP), and Arch Coal (ACI).

 The EIA publishes capacity data for various fuel types every month.
-To get exposure to various utility companies, you can consider the Utilities Select Sector SPDR ETF (XLU).
+For various utility companies’ market exposure, check out the Utilities SPDR ETF (XLU).